-Wear a breastfeeding necklace.
+Wear a nursing necklace.
 If all your little one wants

 Provide a distraction.
-A really awesome tactic that I like is to distract twiddling babies with something fascinating.
-Options for this include finger games (like Little Bunny Foo Foo, This Little Piggy, Where is Thumkin, finger wrestling, or counting), telling a story, singing silly songs, talking, playing mild games like peek-a-boo and making silly faces.
+A really effective tactic that I like is to distract twiddling babies with something fascinating.
+Options for this include finger games (like Little Bunny Foo Foo, This Little Piggy, Where is Thumbkin, finger wrestling, or counting), telling a story, singing silly songs, talking, playing mild games like peek-a-boo, and making silly faces.